-In Spring 2017 I decided I was going to participate in a 12km trail race.
-Well, I was so proud that my stepson joined me.
-I can say that we completed that 12 km.
-At the end of 2016, I decided that spring 2017 I was going to hunt turkey.
-I did a lot of research and reading and learning about turkey hunting.
-I put trail cameras out all winter.
-I patterned my turkeys.
+In Spring 2017 I decided I was going to hunt turkey.
+Not knowing much about turkey hunting it was time for a lot of research and reading and learning about turkey hunting.
+I put trail cameras out all winter and patterned my turkeys.
 This was not an easy task, but one that I stuck with.
-Traviss watched and pushed me to continue.
-April 2017 finally came and I felt confident that I was ready.
-I sat out the first 3 days and nothing.
+April 2017 finally came and turkey season was open.
+Feeling confident that I was ready I sat out the first 3 days and nothing.
 I was wondering what had I done wrong.
-4th day was extremely hot and I decided to run to town first then back home and out I went.
-I sat for 2 hrs and nothing, I was going to give up, I just was gonna pack up and I looked to my right and bam there a huge tom and 2 jakes, My heart was pumping so hard.
-I slowly raised my gun waiting for the right moment and the best shot. the tom was coming right towards me he was 7 yards away when he looked right at me, I squeezed the trigger and down he went.
+4th day was extremely hot and I decided to run to town first then back home.
+I wasn’t feeling well that day at all, and the heat wasn’t making me feel better, but out I went to the turkey blind.
+I sat for 2 hrs and nothing, at this point I was thinking of giving up, I just was gonna pack up and I looked to my right and bam there was a huge tom and 2 jakes following behind, My heart was pumping so hard.
+I slowly raised my gun waiting for the right moment and the best shot.
+The tom was coming right towards me he was 7 yards away when he looked right at me, I squeezed the trigger, and down he went.
 I was shaking with excitement, but then I forgot everything I learned.
 I called Traviss because he was away, no answer.
 I called his dad, he answered I couldn’t talk other than saying “Big Tom down” “Big Tom Down”.
 He handed the phone to Traviss who congratulated me on my harvest.
 I tagged my bird and carried him home and waited for Traviss and his dad to return home to help me process my bird.
-I was impressed with my bird, I had just harvested a 20 pound Tom with 10.5-inch beard and 3/4 inch spurs, which was measured and made into the FROW book.
-I was extremely proud of myself, in 2018 I harvested 2 turkeys, and in 2019 I harvested 2 turkeys.
+20 pound Tom with a 10.5-inch beard and 3/4 inch spurs was my first ever turkey.
+Which I had measured and my turkey scored high enough to make it into the FROW book.
+I was extremely proud of myself.
+In 2018 I harvested 2 turkeys, and in 2019 I harvested 2 turkeys.
+In 2020 I was fortunate enough to turkey hunt in Quebec which you are allowed to harvest both your birds on the same day, but you can’t hunt past noon.
+That day I harvested both my birds before 8 am.
+The first bird was down by 5:45 am, the second one was down by 7:35 am.
+It was an amazing opportunity.
 I am hoping that my hunting continues to be successful to provide meat for my family.

 Now that I am doing much more than just Archery it was time to rebrand, this coming up with Heritage by Nature.
-I want to share my Heritage with everyone, and get people back to their Heritage, back to their roots.
+I want to share my Heritage with everyone, and get people back to their Heritage, back to their roots